In this post, I’m going to outline a training method for getting marathon ready in 3 months – and share my 3 month marathon training plan.

 Your biomechanics are already familiar with the process of running, and now it’s just a case of building up that base – rapidly.

-If you can’t currently complete 10k at your target marathon pace (whether that’s walking or running), my frank advice would be to pick a more attainable running goal, such as a 5/10k or half marathon.
+If you can’t currently complete 10k at your target marathon pace (which may be a mixture of walking and running), my frank advice would be to pick a more attainable running goal, such as a 5/10k or half marathon.

 If you’re unsure of how prepared your body is, check out our training plan below – jump in with the first week and see if you can keep up!